ImperialDesSoc/handbook/source/computers.rst

 .. raw:: html

   <div style="text-align:center">
-  <a class="btn btn-info btn-custom" href="#" role="button" style="margin-bottom:20px;white-space:normal;">How to access the College network</a></div>
+  <a class="btn btn-info btn-custom" href="http://www.imperial.ac.uk/admin-services/ict/self-service/connect-communicate/wifi-and-networks/" role="button" style="margin-bottom:20px;white-space:normal;">How to access the College network</a></div>

-.. todo:: The above link currently isn't working.
-It should be fixed shortly.

 .. important::
   In your contract as a student you have agreed to abide by the Conditions of Use of IT Services.
 These conditions concern anti-social behaviour by which other users can be affected and areas of misuse which come under UK Law.